Mamoru Takuma: Influence

 Takuma consistently hoped for the death penalty after the incident and was executed at an unusual speed in Japan.
-Since then, some people have committed crimes to be sentenced to death.
+Since then, some people have committed crimes to be sentenced to death, including the 2008 Tsuchiura mass stabber Masahiro Kanagawa.

 Kaoru Kobayashi, who sexually assaulted and murdered 7-year-old Kaede Ariyama in Nara in November 2004, considered Takuma to be a charismatic murderer and sought a speedy execution like him.
-He said:

-I want to be sentenced to death as quickly as possible, and leave a legacy among the public as the next Tsutomu Miyazaki or Mamoru Takuma.
+He said: Cquote|I want to be sentenced to death as quickly as possible, and leave a legacy among the public as the next Tsutomu Miyazaki or Mamoru Takuma.